ornldaac/bioscape_workshop_sa/book/tutorials/Townsend_Tutorials/Part_3_Trait_Mapping_with_Image/README.md

 Foliar traits are interesting when predicted with spectroscopy to derive specific numeric values, but often, visualizing the trait maps can offer insights into spatial patterns.

 ## Credits
-Thank you to the NASA JPL and GSFC teams, as well as the ORNL DAAC!
+Thank you to the NASA JPL and GSFC teams, as well as the ORNL DAAC and the University of Cape Town!

 [![Python][python-shield]][python-url]